 In our case, we have found the following files in the following subfolders of the Library folder:

 Also, there are some hidden files in the User’s folder.
 You can view them only if you make all your hidden files visible.
 For this, use a free application Funter, which allows you to show and hide hidden files with one click.
+Here’s the list of hidden files we found:

 How to uninstall Python using Terminal

-- Move Python to Trash.
+- Remove the app to Trash.

 - Open the Terminal app and type the following command in the window: ~ [user name] sudo rm -rf /Applications/Python\ 3.6/